vmmuthu31/how-to-add-new-repository-in-github/README.md

  (iii) In your terminal/command line, type git remote add origin [copied web address] Example: git remote add origin https://github.com/yourname/yourproject.git

- (iv) Push your branch to Github: git push -u origin main
+ (iv) Push your branch to Github: git push -u origin master

  (v) Go back to the folder/repository screen on Github that you just left, and refresh it.
 The title 'Quick setup — if you’ve done this kind of thing before' should disappear, and you should see your files there.